mist64/cbmbus_doc/4 Standard Serial.md

 If there is no more data to be transmitted, the sequence stops at step 30 (which is the same as step 0).
 In this step, the sender can only control one wire, signaling either that it is ready to send the next byte, or it has more data but is not ready to send yet.
 Therefore, the sender already signals the end of the stream to the receivers while transmitting the last byte.
 Because the number of wires are limited, it does this through a timing sidechannel[^3].

+To indicate the end of the stream, the sender delays step 4 by at least 200 µs.
+That is, after the sender signaled that it has more data available, and after all receivers have signaled that they are ready for data, the sender doesn't immediately pull the CLK line to start transmission, but delays the process.

+All receivers then need to pull the DATA line for at leasy 60 µs to acklownedge this.
+Transmission then proceeds normally.

+XXX why?

 XXX <!--- ![](docs/cbmbus/ieee-488.png =601x331) --->